patrickmelix/Python4ChemistryTools/README.md

 - sumCube.py: Make the sum of an arbitrary number of cube files.
 Also supports subtraction.
 - moffunctions.py: Some functions for analyzing MOFs, pretty specific to DUT-8.
 - mpl-settings.py: My favorite Matplotlib settings.
+- dothemath.py: Script to process all math expressions in a text file.
+Useful for many things, e.g. processing manually written force field definitions.